Seasonal Planning for Guatemala Travel

 Turtle Nesting Season, Pacific Coast - June: In June every year, sea turtles making their way to the Pacific Coast to nest.
 The best way to see them is to join one of the night-time tours led by the sea turtle conservation groups around Monterrico.

-La Fiesta Nacional Indígena de Guatemala, Cobán - Last 2 weeks of July/early August: A two-week-long festival in Cobán celebrates Mayan culture and showcases the best traditions that have existed for thousands of years with street fairs, parades, music, and dancing.
+La Fiesta Nacional Indígena de Guatemala, Cobán - Last two weeks of July/early August: A two-week-long festival in Cobán celebrates Maya culture and showcases the best traditions that have existed for thousands of years with street fairs, parades, music, and dancing.

-Fiestas Elenas, Santa Cruz Del Quiché - August 16th to 20th: This festival in Santa Cruz Del Quiché celebrates Guatemalan indigenous traditions, with music, dancing, and local foods.
+Fiestas Elenas, Santa Cruz Del Quiché - August 16 to 20: This festival in Santa Cruz Del Quiché celebrates Guatemalan indigenous traditions with music, dancing, and local foods.

 Fall (September to October)